HL7/fhir-sdoh-clinicalcare/input/pagecontent/capacity.md

 The following scenarios are out-of-scope at this time.
 This guide focuses on providing guidance related to higher priority, in-scope scenarios.
 Out-of-scope scenarios may still be appropriate and useful in certain contexts and Gravity standards may still be used in some cases.
 The following scenarios are out-of-scope:

 - **Bulk Capacity Status Check**: A "broadcast" or "Uber model" workflow where a Referral Source sends a single capacity request to multiple CBOs simultaneously and selects the first available respondent.
 This is out of scope for STU 3.0.
-- **Directory-Mediated Capacity Status Check**: A workflow where a Referral Source or Coordinating Platform checks for capacity within one or more centralized service provider directories.
+- **Directory-Mediated Capacity Status Check**: A workflow where a Referral Source or Coordination Platform checks for capacity within one or more centralized service provider directories.
 This is out of scope for STU 3.0.
 - **Organizational Capacity Reporting**: This use case does not cover high-level, aggregate capacity reporting that may occur as part of a contractual obligation between organizations (e.g., a quarterly report on service level agreements).

 ### Actors and System Environments

 #### Actors

-This use case uses the existing actors defined in this Implementation Guide: **Referral Source**, **Coordinating Platform**, and **Community-Based Organization (CBO)**.
+This use case uses the existing actors defined in this Implementation Guide: **Referral Source**, **Coordination Platform**, and **Community-Based Organization (CBO)**.

-The most common scenario anticipated involves an indirect referral, where the **Referral Source** sends a referral to a **Coordinating Platform**.
-The **Coordinating Platform** then takes on the responsibility of checking for capacity with one or more **CBOs** before forwarding the referral.
+The most common scenario anticipated involves an indirect referral, where the **Referral Source** sends a referral to a **Coordination Platform**.
+The **Coordination Platform** then takes on the responsibility of checking for capacity with one or more **CBOs** before forwarding the referral.

 While less common, this guidance also supports the scenario where a **Referral Source** directly queries a **CBO** for its capacity status.